Video Games Unplugged using LEGO® Materials

 Level up your LEGO Engineering skills in this video game-inspired experience.
 Our Play-Well instructors bring your favorite video game characters and experiences to real life.
 Using LEGO, learn Links signature moves to defeat enemies, build mechanisms to make sonic spin and take out Robotnik, and even build go-karts to challenge Mario and friends in a race for the Mushroom Cup.
 All the fun of a video game adventure without the screen!

-What are the goals of the summer programs?
+What are the goals of the summer camps?

 - Develop and enhance students' problem solving and critical thinking skills

 - Introduce children to concepts and vocabulary of Engineering and Architecture as well as new building techniques